nathan-mahynski/nathan-mahynski.github.io/_research/using _thermodynamic_extrapolation_to_predict_fluid_properties.md

 Sally's work

-# Future Work

 Mention Ward's work so far as first order
-Other people have reached similar conclusions and used similar results to explore water behavior.

 Jeppe Dyre
 Iso-structural stuff

+Other people have reached similar conclusions and used similar results to explore water behavior.

+# Extrapolating other types of Simulations

+Hatch - mayer sampling MC, and also parameters in U(r)

+# Future Work